-Using the brush attachment, start vacuuming your blinds; moving the brush from left to right, starting from the top and working your way to the bottom.
-Vacuuming is an important step in cleaning your blinds as it removes dirt and debris which could have got caught on your blinds prior to wiping or washing them.
-If you go straight in with water, you could risk just moving dirt around rather than giving it a proper clean.
+Using the brush attachment, start vacuuming your blinds.
+First, move the brush from left to right, starting from the top and working your way to the bottom.
+Vacuuming is an important step in cleaning your blinds as it removes dirt and debris, and is especially important for any blinds made from a delicate material or a light colour, such as white.

-Using around a tablespoon of soap and about a litre of water, then mix together until the water turns sudsy.
-Don’t use harsh chemicals or bleach as these can discolour the blinds!
-Submerge a dishtowel or sponge in the water and wring it out so that you don’t have any excess water.
+Mix a tablespoon of soap and a litre of water until the water turns sudsy.
+Don’t use harsh chemicals or bleach, as these can discolour the blinds!
+Next, submerge a dish towel or sponge in the water and wring it out to remove excess water.

-Starting at the top and working your way down, wipe the blinds using a back and forth motion.
-For larger stains, giving them a deeper scrub should remove them.
-Keep rinsing your sponge as you go to make sure it is as clean as possible.
+Starting at the top and working your way down, wipe the blinds in a back and forth motion.
+For any larger stains, you can rub the blinds with a scrubbing brush - just make sure to continuously rinse your sponge as you go to ensure it remains clean.

-For any tough stains which don’t come off with the soapy water you can use a fabric stain remover.
-Make sure to follow the manufacturers’ instructions.
-You can always try the stain remover on a small top section of the blind, just to test it.
+Any tough stains that don’t come off with the soapy water may require fabric stain remover.
+Just make sure to follow the manufacturers’ instructions, as some fabric blinds cannot be safely cleaned using this product.
+For best results, always try a small amount of stain remover on the small, top section of the blind as a test.